 Access to the text is required in the first week of class in order to complete your first assignments.
-PDF versions of the first two chapters we will read, chapters 1 and 3, are posted on Blackboard under "Content".
+PDF versions of the first two chapters we will read, chapters 1 and 3, are posted on Canvas under "Files".
 There is a copy of the text on reserve at the SEC and Oceanside libraries for the purpose of review or completing chapter assignments.

 Computer Access: This is a paperless class.
-That means assignments are posted on Blackboard, submitted by students via Blackboard, and all grades/comments are recorded in Blackboard.
-Assignments must be uploaded in Blackboard in either Word (.doc) or PDF (.pdf) file formats.
+That means assignments are posted in Canvas, submitted by students via Canvas, and all grades/comments are recorded in Canvas.
+Assignments can be submitted by typing them directly into Canvas, copy and pasting into Canvas, or uploading into Canvas in either Word (.doc) or PDF (.pdf) file formats.
 Students must have access to a reliable computer with internet access.